 Grinnell College uses a combined photo ID and proximity card system called the Pioneer One-Card or P-Card.
-This card is used as a proximity access card when gaining entrance to the residence halls/houses, and academic buildings; for borrowing privileges in Burling Library; use of the Bear ‘39 Recreation and Athletic Center; and for redeeming meal plan meals and services.
+This card is used as a proximity access card when gaining entrance to the residence halls/houses, and academic buildings; for borrowing privileges in Burling Library; use of the Bear Recreation and Athletic Center; and for redeeming meal plan meals and services.
 Deposits may also be made to the Campus Cash declining balance account.
-Funds from this account can be used at the bookstore, vending machines, Spencer Grill, campus mailroom, campus copiers, and Marketplace Dining.
-Students and Parents may use a credit card to add money to a student’s Campus Cash account.
+Funds from this account can be used at the bookstore, Spencer Grill, Global Café, campus mailroom, campus copiers, and Marketplace Dining.
+Students and parents may use a credit card to add money to a student’s campus cash account.

 Grinnell College Pioneer Bookshop